 Artist profile

-I studied sculpture and later theatre design at Nottingham Trent University and design/deliver public participation art projects, from site-specific sculptural installations, fun community engagement creative workshops with all ages and abilities and design performance events. including lead designer/costume coordinator for This is Derby Outside Celebration and Community Procession.
-2019, with Walk the Plank/Derby Community Trust.
+I studied Fine Art Sculpture at Manchester and later Theatre Design at Nottingham Trent University in 1993.
+Drawing from my skills as a designer and sculptural artist, I work with arts organisations, events and funding bodies to devise and/or deliver public participation art projects, from sculptural installations, community engagement creative workshops to designing performance events, including lead designer for This is Derby Outside Celebration and Community Procession.
+2019, with Walk the Plank/Derby Community Trust and pop-up dance performances with LEVEL, learning disabled organisation.

-I have recently been successful in Arts Council England/National Lottery funding, to work collaboratively with artist Lise Bennett, on an Research & Development Project, Ambergate Wireworks – They Part They Played.
-A co-production with Derby Museum of Making, it explores through an immersive sculptural installation and a soundscape of recorded interviews, the impact their manufactured wire had on communication technology, war fare and engineering.
+In 2022, I was in successful in writing an application for Arts Council England/National Lottery funding, to work collaboratively with local artist Lise Bennett, on a R&D Project, Ambergate Wireworks – They Part They Played.
+A co-production with Derby Museum of Making and residency in the wireworks, it explored through an immersive interactive sculptural installation of small wire sculptures and a soundscape of recorded interviews with ex-workers and their families, the lasting impact their manufactured wire had on the world from communication technology, warfare to engineering.
+The project also aimed to improve community cohesion in Ambergate, through a series of public engagement wire sculpting workshops and story sharing sessions.
+We worked in partnership with local primary schools, Derbyshire Wildlife Trust, Derby Museum of Making, White Peak Distillery, Ambergate Church and Ambergate Carnival.

-This follows two heritage commissions by Beam and Derwent Valley Mills World Heritage Sites, as part of the Creative Great Places Scheme, funded by Arts Council England & The National Heritage Lottery, first with pop-up event, Through the Keyhole and during Lockdown, The London Mothers for which I researched, scripted, produced & directed , a short play exploring the hidden heritage of Willerlsey Castle, Cromford as a WW2 maternity unit, inspired by interviews with ‘Willersley Babies’ and nursing staff, online archives and original photos.
-I also designed the set and visuals created by editing together, original 1940’s black and white photographs with filmed locations to form the background projections.
+This follows two heritage commissions by Beam and Derwent Valley Mills World Heritage Sites, as part of the Creative Great Places Scheme, funded by Arts Council England & The National Heritage Lottery, first with pop-up event, Through the Keyhole and (during the Lockdown), The London Mothers for which I researched, scripted, produced & directed , a short play exploring the hidden heritage of Willerlsey Castle, Cromford as a WWII maternity unit, inspired by material from interviews with ‘Willersley Babies’ and nursing staff, online archives, social media callouts, shared letters and photos.
+Moving background film projections were created by merging original 1940’s black and white postcards of the castle grounds.
 The play was filmed on stage at Derby Theatre Studio in partnership with Derby University and available on YouTube.
+The research is available to read on the Derwent Valley Mills Site.

-As a costume designer/sculptural artist, I’m a long-term collaborator with African/Contemporary company, Keneish Dance and exploring Jamaican cultural heritage through Xaymaca with Birmingham Museums.
-Recent work with other companies includes design commission, Sonic Lullaby Cradle for Manasamitra, which premiered at Sage, and I am currently creating costumes and set for R & D dance productions, Forest of Dreams with Indian Kuchipudi choreographer/dancer, Payal Ramchandani that looks at de-forestation in India as well as women’s mental health in Just Enough Madness.
+As a costume and set designer and sculptural artist, I’m a long-term collaborator with award winning and Birmingham based, African Contemporary company, Keneish Dance, currently designing R & D piece, Balance, exploring cell regeneration with Warwick University.
+Recent work with other companies includes Here, There, Everywhere, with SID, Shropshire Inclusive Dance, Sonic Lullaby Cradle for Manasamitra, premiering at the Sage, Newcastle and costumes for dance productions, Forest of Dreams with Indian Kuchipudi choreographer & dancer, Payal Ramchandani that looks at de-forestation in India as well as women’s mental health in Just Enough Madness, R & D production.

 Creative Genre